 The International Criminal Court has issued a warrant for arrest of Putin in relation to alleged crimes committed during the Russian invasion of Ukraine.
 South Africa, as a signatory of the Rome Statute which established the ICC would be obligated by the statute to arrest Putin if he visited the African nation.

-The Democratic Alliance, South Africa’s largest political party, has attempted to force the government of President Cyril Ramaphosa to promise to arrest Putin through a High Court action in Pretoria.
+The Democratic Alliance, South Africa’s largest political opposition party, has attempted to force the government of President Cyril Ramaphosa to promise to arrest Putin through a High Court action in Pretoria.

 In a strongly-worded affidavit filed with the court and made public on Tuesday Ramaphosa reiterated that such an act against Putin could also derail efforts to end any war in Ukraine.